paazmaya/kanigawa/README.md

 ## Features or actually a ROADMAP since nothing is implemented yet

-* Open a directory recursively on the grid view
+* Open a directory on the grid view
 * Drag image to a location on a map
 * Existing geotagged images in the current grid will be shown as thumbnail markers on the map
 * Image can be dragged on top of a thumbnail on the map, which places it at the same location